-Quaife’s close ratio synchromesh motorsport gearkits are the entry-level transmission upgrade for production based cars and are available in either helical or straight-cut gear formats.
-Compared to standard production gear profiles, Quaife’s helical (and semi-helical) synchromesh motorsport gearkits reduce the angle (helix) that the gear teeth are machined at relative to the gear shafts.
-This can improve reliability by reducing bearing stress, cuts parasitic transmission losses to increase performance and, courtesy of Quaife’s tooth form design, greatly improves strength.
+Quaife’s close ratio, synchromesh, motorsport gearkits are the entry-level transmission upgrade for production based cars, and are available in either helical or straight-cut tooth forms.
+Compared to standard production gear profiles, Quaife’s helical synchromesh motorsport gearkits reduce the angle (helix) that the gear teeth are machined at relative to the gear shafts.
+This can improve reliability by reducing bearing stress, cuts parasitic transmission losses to increase performance and, courtesy of Quaife’s wide tooth form design, greatly improves strength.

 Close Ratio Dog Engagement Gearkits

 Quaife dog engagement gearkits are designed for drivers seeking a high strength geartrain that offers rapid gear selection.
 Developed by leveraging our expertise with motorcycle drivetrains, these gearkits completely dispense with the original synchromesh engagement mechanism, instead using a motorcycle-style ‘dog-tooth’ arrangement where each gear meshes to the next by a series of hard wearing precision machined teeth ‘or ‘dogs.’